 Mediation analyses: exploring the potential mechanisms

 To explore the mechanisms behind the impact of the programs, we will conduct mediation analyses.
 We will only conduct mediation analysis for the associations where the primary analysis revealed strong support (BF >10) for the effect 41.
-For example, if we find strong evidence that cash transfer improves cognitive performance in the short term but not in the long term, then we will conduct mediation analysis only for the short term treatment.
+For example, if we find strong evidence that cash transfer improves cognitive performance in the short-term but not in the long-term, then we will conduct mediation analysis only for the short-term treatment.

 Following recent recommendations 42,43, we will apply the method of joint significance to test the indirect effects of the treatments.
 That is, to claim a mediation in the example above, we need to find supporting evidence both for the effects of cash transfers on the mediator(s) and the effect of mediator(s) on the executive function index separately.
 We will test the indirect effects of a specific program separately for each mediator.
 We will apply the same approach to handle missing data and exclusion criteria as in the primary analysis.